Developer Console

 if (!verifyReceiptFromYourService(receipt.getReceiptId(), userData)) {

-// if the purchase cannot be verified,
+// If the purchase can't be verified,

 // show relevant error message to the customer.